Robert Piloty

 Robert Piloty (6 June 1924, in Munich – 21 January 2013) was a German computer scientist and former Professor of Communications Processing at the Faculty of Electrical Engineering of the Technische Universität Darmstadt.
 He was one of the pioneers in the construction of program-controlled computer systems and the founding father of computer science courses in Germany.
 As a member of the advisory board and chairman of the commission for the introduction of computer science studies in Germany, he was significantly involved in the introduction and design of computer science studies throughout Germany.
-His efforts also led to the establishment of the first computer science course in Germany at TU Darmstadt.
+His efforts also led to the establishment of the first computer science course at TU Darmstadt.

 Piloty was a founding member of the Gesellschaft für Informatik.
 As a member of the general assembly and vice president of the International Federation for Information Processing (IFIP), Piloty had represented German computer science internationally for many years.

 His research has covered a wide range of areas, from microwave technology, computer-aided circuit design and hardware description languages (HDLs) to design databases.